-We have organized the resources into seven general approaches, each of which is supported by evidence.
+The resources are organized into seven general approaches, each of which is supported by evidence.
 Many resources represent more than one approach.
-Click on each of the approaches below for more information and supporting citations.
+Overall, the Directory elevates activities, programs, and frameworks that are grounded in research on staff well-being along one or more dimensions.

 In the column to the right, in the "Narrow Your Results" block, you can filter the resources by approach, topic, and primary audience(s).
 To meet as many needs and interests as possible, we offer a wide variety of resource types, from blog posts and podcasts to academic journal articles.